openworm/OpenWorm/README.md

 **Running**

 1. Open a terminal and run: `git clone http://github.com/openworm/openworm`; `cd openworm`
 2. Optional: Run `./build.sh` (or `build.cmd` on Windows).
-If you skip this step, it will download the latets released Docker image from the [OpenWorm Docker hub](https://hub.docker.com/r/openworm/openworm).
+If you skip this step, it will download the latest released Docker image from the [OpenWorm Docker hub](https://hub.docker.com/r/openworm/openworm).
 3. Run `./run.sh` (or `run.cmd` on Windows).
 4. About 5-10 minutes of output will display on the screen as the steps run.
 5. The simulation will end.
-Run `stop.sh` on your system to clean up the running container.
+Run `stop.sh` (`stop.cmd` on Windows) on your system to clean up the running container.
-6. Inspect the output in the `output` directory.
+6. Inspect the output in the `output` directory on your local machine.

 **Advanced**